ayushn21/actiontext-syntax-highlighter/README.md

 [**Check out the demo app to see how it works!**](https://actiontext-syntax-highlighter.herokuapp.com).

 > Note: The experience is a bit flaky, especially on Safari.
 If you have any suggestions for how to improve it, please file an issue; or even better, open a Pull Request!
+I recommend using Firefox to test this out as that's where it works best!

 ## How it works